libesmtp/libESMTP/docs/certificates.md

 Unless an application provides an OpenSSL SSL_CTX using `smtp_starttls_set_ctx()` libESMTP initialises one when necessary.

-If libESMTP is configured to follow [Open Desktop XDG][3] conventions, certificates and private keys are loaded as follows:
+From version 1.1.0, libESMTP follows [Open Desktop XDG][3] file layout conventions; certificates and private keys are loaded as follows:

 File or sub-directory | Description
 ----------------------|------------